 Starting today, users with a YouTube account can download the DataSkop client from the project website.
 For six weeks, from July 15 to August 25, 2021, they can donate their data and gain insights into the algorithm themselves.
 The donated data will be analyzed by researchers from the ENS and data journalists from the German weekly news magazine "Der Spiegel".
 Initial findings will be published before the federal elections at the end of September.

-SKILL is a cooperation of the European New School of Digital Studies and the Bauhaus University Weimar.
+SKILL is a cooperation of the ENS and the Center for Teaching and Learning (ZLL) of the European University Viadrina as well as the Bauhaus University Weimar.
 Together, the research team aims at developing a social science lab for research-based learning.
 Students will be involved in the process of building and applying AI-based technologies which should be able to recognize, analyze, and visualize the structure of argumentation in scientific articles and political arenas, providing students with insights for their own university work.

 The federal government is providing 90 percent of the funding, while Brandenburg is providing 10 percent.
 The AI projects particularly address universities that prepare students for qualified professional jobs and where the application of AI will become increasingly important.